TeamDev-IP/Chromium-Branding/README.md

 Make sure you install [Go](https://go.dev/dl/) 1.20+ and add it to the `PATH` environment variable.

+### Windows

+On Windows, you also have to install the [up-to-date Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).

+**Important**: if you install or have already installed it to the **custom location**, you have to add its bin directory for the current platform architecture to PATH.
+For example, for default location, it will be `C:\Program Files (x86)\Windows Kits\10\bin\10.0.26100.0\x64`.

 ## Building

 Run the following command in the root directory of the repository: